Back to homepage

 Upon presentation the graph will show approximately the last 30 hours of history and the next 30 hours of forecast.
 Please note that history and forecast durations vary by station.
 Not all stations provide forecasts.
 Premium users will be able to pan beyond the 30 hour limits if the data is available.

-To share an image of the hydrograph via EMail, Message, Facebook, Twitter, etc., or to save it for off-line viewing, click the "Action" tool bar button, and select the appropriate action.
+To share your graph with others via EMail, Message, Facebook, Twitter, etc., or to save it for off-line viewing, tap the "Action" tool bar button, and select the appropriate action.

-To review a waterway's various applicable stages (ie Flood, Major Flood, Record), gauge details such as its latitude and longitude, or official "ID" tap the "Info" button in the graph toolbar.
+To view a location's various applicable stages (ie Flood, Major Flood, Record), flood impacts, location pictures, or other gauge details, tap the "Info" icon in the graph toolbar.

-You can also add Custom Levels to any favorited graph by tapping the "Levels" button in the Toolbar.
-Common uses for custom levels include sandbars, exposed rocks, safe bridge clearance, safe wading levels, etc. Any custom levels you add are specific to the unit type of the graph, which means any levels in feet will not appear in the graph if you are displaying cfs, and vice versa.
+You can also add Custom Levels to any favorited graph by tapping the "Levels" icon in the Toolbar.
+(Please note that these are different than setting Notification Alerts which will push river level notifications to your device.)
+Common uses for custom levels include marking levels for sandbars, exposed rocks, safe bridge clearance, safe wading levels, etc. on your graph.
+You can even select the line color and add a custom description.
+Any custom levels you add are specific to the unit type of the graph, which means any levels in feet will not appear in the graph if you are displaying cfs, and vice versa.

 By tapping the Map icon in the toolbar, you will be returned to the map with the current station selected.